 Adrenal Fatigue involves several systems of your body.
-This is why it is important to give your body time to heal and turn off its overactive stress response.
+It is important to give your body time to heal and turn off its overactive stress response.

 Here’s the goal, in a nutshell:

 • Get your cortisol back in line.
-Do this by dealing with your stressors, improving your resilience to stress, understanding how your body works, and working with it.
+Manage your stressors and improve your resilience to stress by understanding how your body works and interacting with it.

 • Stop suppressing the engine of your body (thyroid) by staying stuck in a stress response.
-This requires rewiring your system so that it chooses calm over stress.
+You must rewire your system so that it chooses calm over stress.

 • Eat a hypoglycemic diet (or what is called a “Stress-Less Diet”).
-This keeps your sugar and carbs on the low side.
+By doing this, you keep your sugar and carb levels low.
 If your weight doesn’t want to budge, you can look at your sugar and carb intake and cut it in half again.
 That usually does the trick.

 The Next Step in Adrenal Fatigue Weight Gain

-Over one-third of Adrenal Fatigue patients state that their weight is one of their primary concerns.
-Healing Adrenal Fatigue effectively and regulating cortisol and stress are key factors in weight maintenance.
+- Over one-third of Adrenal Fatigue patients state that their weight is one of their primary concerns.
+Healing Adrenal Fatigue effectively and regulating cortisol and stress are the key factors in weight maintenance.

 menopause, Tictoc, BioTe